 Most Tudor-style homes aren’t just styled on the exterior.
 Many of these homes include luxurious interior details like natural stone and hardwood finishes.
-These finishes are beautiful and classic, and they fit the aesthetic of a Tudor-style home perfectly.
+These finishes are beautiful and classic, and they fit the aesthetic of a Pittsburgh Tudor style home perfectly.

 However, these finishes present homeowners with an important choice.
 They can either work around the finishes or replace them to completely customize their interior living space.
 Both options have value, but replacing interior finishes can be expensive.